gromacs/gromacs/docs/user-guide/getting-started.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Once the run input file is available, we can start the simulation.
-The program which starts the simulation is called :ref:`gmx mdrun` (or sometimes just mdrun, or mdrun_mpi).
+The program which starts the simulation is called :ref:`gmx mdrun`.
 The only input file of :ref:`gmx mdrun` that you usually need in order to start a run is the run input file (:ref:`tpr` file).
 The typical output files of :ref:`gmx mdrun` are the trajectory file (:ref:`trr` file), a logfile (:ref:`log` file), and perhaps a